 Part of this chapter looks, critically, at new-age attempts to spiritualise life through meditative practice while avenues that can lead to an equally and possibly far more mindful lifestyle are relatively simple and have been embedded in school programmes for years.

-The areas of sports and arts can very well have the effect of allowing the mind to gain focus and stress levels to drop.
+The areas of sports and arts can have the effect of allowing the mind to gain focus.
 We must sensibly mediate the interference of new technologies in the average person’s life.

 EDUCATION CHALLENGE TWO: SINGULARITY